SkipLabs/skip/www/docs/client.md

 The `init` event contains all available data for the resource when the connection is created, and can be used to set up initial client state.

-Subsequent `update` events indicate changes _only_ at the included keys: the first update here removes `"value3"` from `"key2"`, while the second removes adds a new binding from `"key3"` to `"value4"`.
+Subsequent `update` events indicate changes _only_ at the included keys: the first update here removes `"value3"` from `"key2"`, while the second removes adds a new entry associating `"key3"` to `"value4"`.

-All events include an `id` metadata which should mostly be ignored, but can be useful for debugging, replay, and similar.
+All events include an `id` metadata field which should mostly be ignored, but can be useful for debugging, replay, and similar purposes.

 In practice, client apps don't need to interact with this raw data stream: JavaScript provides a useful `EventSource` interface to maintain the connection and register event-handler callbacks.